-Note:

-TM: Identification of the Tread Manufacturer

-TPM: Identification of the Tread Pattern by the tread Manufacturer

-TPR: Identification of the Tread Pattern by the Retreader if different of TPM

-TR: Number of the test report

-TL: Reference of the list linked to the test report

-4.1.5.3.1.2.
+4.1.2.2.
 For tyres retreaded by using either mould cure or pre-cured tread material with the same major features including tread pattern(s) as a new tyre type and covered by paragraph 6.4.4.2. , the list shall clearly identify the tyres in order to make the relevant link with the list(s) quoted in paragraph 6.4.4.2. a).

-4.1.5.4. the system of retreading and the method of application of the new materials to be used, as defined in paragraphs 2.42. and 2.46.;

-4.1.5.5. the maximum speed symbol of the tyres to be retreaded;

-4.1.5.6. the maximum load index of the tyres to be retreaded;

-4.1.5.7.the nominated International Tyre Standard to which the range of tyres conform.
+4.1.2.3.
+For tyres retreaded by using either mould cure or pre-cured tread material approved according to part II.A. and part II.B. respectively, the list shall clearly identify the tyres in order to make the relevant link with the list(s) quoted in paragraph 6.4.4.1. b).

 4.2.
 The application for approval shall be accompanied by:

 4.2.1.
-Details of the major features, including the tread pattern, with respect to the effects on the snow grip performance of the range of tyre sizes listed as required by paragraph 4.1.5.3.1.
+Details of the major features, including the tread pattern, with respect to the effects on the snow grip performance of the range of tyre sizes listed as required by paragraph 4.1.21.
 This may be by means of descriptions supplemented by drawings and/or photographs which must be sufficient to allow the type approval authority or technical service to determine whether any subsequent changes to the major features will adversely affect the tyre performance.
 The effects of changes to minor details of tyre construction on tyre performances will be evident and determined during checks on conformity of production; 4.3.
 At the request of the Type Approval Authority, the Retreader shall submit

 samples of tyres for test or copies of test reports from the technical services, communicated as given in paragraph 12. of this Regulation.

+approval certificate(s) of pre-cured tread or mould cure pattern according to part II.

+Part II.A.

+The following procedures are applicable to the approval of pre-cured tread for snow tyres for use in severe snow conditions:

+4.4.
+The application for approval of a pre-cured tread shall be submitted by the tread manufacturer.
+4.4.1.
+The application referred to in paragraph 4.4. shall be drawn up in accordance with the model of the information document set out in appendix 2 to annex 1 to this Regulation.